Swedish PM calls first snap vote in 50 years after far-right force budget defeat

-STOCKHOLM Sweden called its first snap election for more than half a century in March after a far-right party helped defeat the centre-left minority government's first budget in parliament on Wednesday.
+STOCKHOLM Sweden called its first snap election for more than half a century in March after a far-right party helped defeat the center-left minority government's first budget in parliament on Wednesday.

 Formed after a fractured September election that handed the anti-immigration Sweden Democrats the balance of power, Prime Minister Stefan Lofven's Social Democrat-Green coalition has been widely viewed as Sweden's weakest government in decades.